yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### Spend key extraction

 There are few operations that enable work with stored spend and view keys.
-If such operations find 32 B placeholders `C_FAKE_SEC_VIEW_KEY`, `C_FAKE_SEC_SPEND_KEY` in the input, the real values are substituted to the input buffer, so the operation works with the real values.
+If such operations find 32 B placeholders `C_FAKE_SEC_VIEW_KEY`, `C_FAKE_SEC_SPEND_KEY` in the input, the real values are substituted to the input buffer, so the operation works with the real secret key values.
 The placeholders are known to the software wallet once transaction signing started, so the signing protocol can work with these secret values.
 Function taking care of the substitution is: [`monero_io_fetch_decrypt_key`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_io.c#L258).
 The `mlsag_sign` operation does not support the placeholders, so we need to find another function suitable for the spend key extraction.

 Observe the [`derive_secret_key`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_key.c#L574):